 Read More: Best Navy SEAL Movies of All Time

 This Korean film took the world by storm with its violent and vicious take on a revenge saga.
 I still get shudders when I think about the big revelation.
 Praised by the critics and audience alike for its graphic imagery, ‘Oldboy’ is a tale about a man who is kept locked in a room with wantons for food for 15 years is suddenly let out to look for his captor.
 On his course to the truth, it becomes evident that vengeance can be absolutely cruel and perhaps a little poetic.

 3. No Country for Old Men (2007)

 Coen brothers‘ masterpiece gave us one hell of a bad guy, Anton Chigurh.
 He’s the ultimate badass of all times.
-In the book, Anton has been described as a cold blooded heartless creature but Javier Bardem gave him another dimension.
-Those dead pan eyes void of any emotions along with the pale complexion of his skin told the viewer that this was a remorseless creature from another world.
-No point for guessing who won the Oscar, Golden Globe and the BAFTA that year.
+In the book, Anton has been described as a cold-blooded heartless creature, but Javier Bardem gave him another dimension.
+Those deadpan eyes void of any emotions, along with the pale complexion of his skin, told the viewer that this was a remorseless creature from another world.
+No points for guessing who won the Oscar, Golden Globe and the BAFTA that year.